openshift/managed-scripts/README.md

 ## Release Cycle

-Managed Scripts follows the following release cycle :
+Managed Scripts has the following release cycle:

 ### Staging: